 What’s In A Name?

-Scientifically known as Schefflera arboricola, it’s more commonly called as an umbrella tree, with a dwarf suffix attached to it for one variety.
+Scientifically known as Schefflera arboricola, it’s more commonly called an umbrella tree, with a dwarf suffix attached to it for one variety.
 It also bears the names octopus tree and parasol plant, so next time you hear any of these names know it is your friendly neighborhood houseplant.

 However, there are some common confusions regarding the umbrella plant.
-It is mistaken for Heptapleurum, which is botanically very similar to Schefflera, and which has an uncanny resemblance to the Umbrella plant.
+It is mistaken for Heptapleurum, which is botanically very similar to Schefflera, and has an uncanny resemblance to the Umbrella plant.
 If you are one of those who have confused one for the other, there is a reason for relief.
 This swapping of plants does not hinder how you take care of them, as the difference isn’t that big at all.
 But, another common misconception is with the cyperus plant, which in itself is a type of umbrella plant, but still considerably different.